-Cupping is a traditional Chinese medicine (TCM) practice that involves placing cups on the skin to create suction.
-This practice dates back over 2,000 years but has received recent attention due to its use by world-class athletes for injury relief.
+Cupping is the practice of using cups (typically made of plastic, glass, bamboo, or earthenware) to create suction on the skin for the purpose of increasing blood flow and thus promoting healing.
+It is a traditional Chinese medicine practice that dates back to over 2,000 years ago but that has received recent attention due to its use by world-class athletes for injury relief.